-Ans.
-Rectification can be made upto 4 years from the end of the financial year in which order sought to be rectified was passed.
-Suppose the order for which you want to submit rectification request was issued in the Financial Year 2015-16 then you can submit rectification request u/s154 till 4 years i.e. till 31st March 2020.
+Rectification can be made upto 4 years from the end of the financial year in which the order sought to be rectified was passed.
+Suppose the order for which you want to submit a rectification request was issued in the Financial Year 2015-16.
+Then you can submit a rectification request u/s154 for 4 years, i.e., till 31st March 2020.

 Q- What is intimation under Section 154?

 Sometimes there may be a mistake in any order passed by the Assessing Officer.
-In such a situation, mistakes which are apparent from the record can be rectified under section 154.
+In such a situation, mistakes that are apparent from the record can be rectified under section 154.

 Q- How do you file rectification?

 Rectification can be filed online after making a login on your income tax India e-filing account.
-For the step by step process please refer above.
+For the step-by-step process, please refer above.

 Q- What is the difference between revised return and rectification return?